Register now for exclusive updates on Clearing 2023

 Recent external roles

-Vice Chair, College of Paramedics, Diversity steering group
+Vice Chair, College of Paramedics, Diversity Steering Group

-HCPC, Partner Visitor, Education team
+HCPC, Lead Visitor, Education Team

-St George's University BSc Paramedic External Examiner
+Glasgow Caledonian University External Examiner